cdot/Squirrel/DEVELOPING.md

 - node build-dist.js -l xx -t 0
 to generate initial translations or provide missing translations.
 To correct an existing translation, use a text editor to edit the `locale/xx.json' file.
 If a string is not present in a translation, Squirrel will fall back to English.

+NOTE: if you change the strings in the code or HTML, you have to build using `make release` *first* before updating the translations.

 # Testing

 ## Unit tests

 There is a directory of unit tests in `js/test/*.ut'.
 These tests are written using the `Mocha' framework.
-Use `node` to run the tests, or `make` in the root.
+Use `make` in the root to run the tests.

 ## Browser testing